ibm-cloud-docs/databases-for-postgresql/reference-architecture.md

 ### Storage

-All storage for {{site.data.keyword.databases-for-postgresql}} is provided on {{site.data.keyword.cloud_notm}} Object Storage.
+All storage for {{site.data.keyword.databases-for-postgresql}} is provided on {{site.data.keyword.cloud_notm}} Block Storage.
 Storage is auto-scaled to the size of your data on disk.

 ### Full-disk Encryption